hellostealth/stealth/docs/07-replies.md

   duration: dynamic
 ```

 The dynamic delay uses a heuristic to dynamically determine the length of the delay.
-The previous message sent to the user is examined and depending on it's type and text length (in the case of text replies), an optimal duration is computed.
+The previous message sent to the user is examined and depending on its type and text length (in the case of text replies), an optimal duration is computed.

 If you find that the dynamic delays are too fast for your taste, you can slow them down by setting the multiplier value to something between 0 and 1: